uikit/uikit-site/docs/pages/less.md

 ### Use your own build process

 To include UIkit in your project's build workflow, you need to import the core UIkit styles (`uikit.less`) or UIkit with its default theme (`uikit.theme.less`) into your project's own Less file.
-This main Less file than needs to be compiled in any way you like.
+This main Less file then needs to be compiled in any way you like.
 Read the [official Less docs](http://lesscss.org/usage/) if you are unsure how to compile Less.

 ```less
 // Import UIkit default theme (or uikit.less with only core styles)